Maclean-D/voiceflow-slack/README.md

 1. Create a new channel
 2. Add your app to the channel
-3. Sending a message there should break the `Error.
+3. Sending a message should break the `Error.
 Please try again a bit later` loop.

 ### Can't end chat